JESSICA POWERS PAPERS

-Papers of a Wisconsin poet and Discalced Carmelite nun (Sister Miriam of the Holy Spirit, 1905-1988), including correspondence (mostly letters received), handwritten and typescript drafts of poems, clippings of her poems and other writings from magazines and newspapers, and writings about her.
+Papers of a Wisconsin poet and Discalced Carmelite nun, including correspondence (mostly letters received), handwritten and typescript drafts of poems, clippings of her poems and other writings from magazines and newspapers, and writings about her.
 Notable correspondents include August Derleth, Raymond E. F. Larsson, Robert F. Morneau, and Regina Siegfried.

 Letters from Jessica Powers are in the Sr. Margaret Ellen Traxler Papers in this repository.